shoobyban/sshman/README.md

 #### Assign a Role to a User

-To assign a role to a user:
+Assign a role to a user:

 ```bash
 sshman role assign --user <email> --role <role_name>